You become a member of Under One Roof by registering and completing an online application though this website.

 Further details on eligibility can be found in the Allocations Policy

-From time to time we will advertise properties available on the ‘Anytime’ adverts page.
+From time to time we will advertise properties available on the ‘Anytime’ adverts page of this website.

 These may be placed on the website at anytime and if you are interested in any of these properties you will need to bid, however bids placed on Anytime adverts are in addition to any bids placed in the main advert cycles